CSE512-16S/a3-collnwalkr-chungbung22-lupuppy/README.md

 ## Story Board

 Put either your storyboard content or a [link to your storyboard pdf file](storyboard.pdf?raw=true) here.
 Just like A2, you can use any software to create a *reasonable* pdf storyboard.

+1. Using the thickness of the line to visualize size of the population outflow.
+2. Larger population has thicker lines.
+3. Tooltips show detailed numeric information.
+When mouse over the name of the State, tooltip shows number of residents in current state and how many people moving out of the state.
+When mouse over a certain path, the tooltip shows the detailed population outflow information(i.e. Texas to Alaska, 1000; Alask to Texas, 200).
+4. When the mouse is out of the visualization, all the population outflow information is visible.
+5. When hover outside of the circle, it would highlight the region(i.e. west) as well as the corresponding states.
+In that way, we could visualize the flow of a certain region.
+6. When hover certain state, it shows population outflow of that state.
+7. The region is color-coded.
+There are five regions in total.

 ### Changes between Storyboard and the Final Implementation